About Us

 Our History

-The “Tiger Team” is formed to study model research parks in Pennsylvania, California, and North Carolina.
+A “Tiger Team” is formed to study model research parks across the United States.

 1986